FairRootGroup/FairMQ/fairmq/docs/Device.md

  - static (`--control static`) - device goes through a simple init -> run -> reset -> exit chain.
  - dds (`--control dds`) - device is controled by external command, in this case using dds commands (fairmq-dds-command-ui).

+## 1.4 Multiple devices in the same process

+Technically one can create two or more devices within the same process without any conflicts.
+However the configuration (FairMQProgOptions) currently assumes the supplied configuration values are for one device/process.

 ← [Back](../README.md)